sftpplus/sftpplus-docs/docs/events/events-http.rst

 :From version: 2.3.0
 :Description: None
 :Data:
-  :from: Old file/folder path.
+  :from: Old file path.

-  :path: New file/folder path.
+  :path: New file path.

-  :to: New file/folder path.
+  :to: New file path.